-Level 1 courses provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to modules at Level 2.
+Level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to modules at Level 2.

-As this course builds on the skills and knowledge developed through the study of The arts past and present (AA100), we strongly advise you to study AA100 first.
+As this module builds on the skills and knowledge developed through the study of The arts past and present (AA100), we strongly advise you to study AA100 first.

-We strongly recommend that you study The arts past and present (AA100) before registering for Making sense of things, as it builds on the skills and knowledge gained from studying that course.
+We strongly recommend that you study The arts past and present (AA100) before registering for Making sense of things, as it builds on the skills and knowledge gained from studying that module.

-However, if you have successfully completed one of our previous introductory Level 1 courses in arts and humanities – such as A103 (now discontinued) – this may be suitable preparation for you to study this course.
+However, if you have successfully completed one of our previous introductory Level 1 modules in arts and humanities – such as A103 (now discontinued) – this may be suitable preparation for you to study this module.

-Our Moving on to A151 website highlights key sections of the course and will help you to decide whether you already have the recommended background knowledge and skills to study this course.
+Our Moving on to A151 website highlights key sections of the module and will help you to decide whether you already have the recommended background knowledge and skills to study this module.

 As a student of The Open University, you should be aware of the content of the Module Regulations and the Student Regulations which are available on our Essential documents website.

-If you have concerns about taking this course or the support that you would have, please contact our Student Registration & Enquiry Service for advice.
+If you have concerns about taking this module or the support that you would have, please contact our Student Registration & Enquiry Service for advice.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: